Create Auto-Calculating Invoices

 • Include:

-• Invoice Number,
+• Invoice Number

-• Date,
+• Date

-• Client Name,
+• Client Name

-• Description of goods/services,
+• Description of goods/services

-• Quantity,
+• Quantity

-• Unit Price,
+• Unit Price

-• Tax Rate,
+• Tax Rate

-• Total.
+• Subtotal

 Step 2: Core Formulas

-• Subtotal per Line Item:
+• Subtotal per Line Item

 =Quantity * Unit_Price

-• Total Before Tax:
+• Total Before Tax

 =SUM(Subtotals)

-• Tax Amount:
+• Tax Amount

 =Total_Before_Tax * Tax_Rate

-• Grand Total:
+• Grand Total

 =Total_Before_Tax + Tax_Amount

-Use cell references (e.g., =B10*C10 ) instead of values for dynamic updates.
+Use cell references (e.g., =B10*C10) instead of hard-typed values for dynamic updates.

-Step 3: Adding Formatting
+Step 3: Formatting

-• Utilize Data Validation to limit the types of inputs.
+• Use Data Validation to constrain inputs.

-• Use structured reference in tables for better readability of your formulas.
+• Use structured references for readable formulas.

 =[Quantity]*[Unit Price]